-District Bylaws.
-The Districts shall adopt bylaws and, if necessary, rules and regulations for the conduct of the business of their Districts.
-Such bylaws shall provide for the office of President and Vice President, , and may provide for such other offices as the District, by vote of District's members, may deem appropriate.
-Following District election, the terms of office of the District officers shall commence on the January 1 following the annual business meeting of the Type I members of the Association.
-The District Presidents serving as the District representatives on the Indiana Hospital Association Board of Directors shall be elected for terms of two (2) years.
+District Presidents.
+The District Presidents shall be selected by the Governance Committee, to be ratified by an affirmative vote at the annual or a special meeting of the Type I members, as provided in paragraph 5.1 and 5.2 hereof.
+IThe terms of office of the District Presidents shall commence on the January 1 following the annual meeting or a special meeting of the Type I members.
+The District Presidents serving as the District representatives on the Board of Directors shall be elected for terms of two (2) years.
+When a vacancy occurs in the office of a District President, the Association, shall solicit interest from all Type I and Type IA members in the District, to be presented to the Governance Committee for selection.

 Advisory Councils

 Creation.
-The Board of Directors may, from time to time create and define the duties and responsibilities of Advisory Councils to carry forward the work of the Association, the number of members thereof to be established by the Board of Directors.
-The members of the Advisory Councils shall be appointed by the Chairman-Elect of the Board, subject to ratification by the Board.
-The Board may discontinue such Advisory Councils upon the recommendation of the Chairman or the Chairman Elect.
+The Board of Directors may, from time to time, create and define the duties and responsibilities of Advisory Councils to carry forward the work of the Association, the number of members thereof to be established by the Board of Directors.
+The members of the Advisory Councils shall be appointed by the Chair Elect of the Board of Directors, subject to majority approval by the Board of Directors, a quorum being present.
+The Board of Directors may discontinue such Advisory Councils upon the recommendation of the Chair or the Chair Elect, subject to majority approval by the Board of Directors, a quorum being present.

 Function.
-The names, duties and responsibilities of such Advisory Councils shall be set forth in the Rules and Regulations.
+The names, duties, and responsibilities of such Advisory Councils shall be set forth in the Rules and Regulations.

 Committees